DavskEducate/Project-Online/website/Huny-B.com/content/pages/sku-100cbssg.md

     Designed to reenergize and invigorate by taking advantage of the wonderful energizing and uplifting properties of CBD, Sweet Ornage and Ginger Essential Oils

 ### Direction for Safe Use
-    Drop your bathbomb into a warm bath and enjoy the soak.
+    Sprinke 1/4 cup or more Serenity Baths Salts into a warm bath and enjoy the soak.

 ### Warnings
     Caution: Tub may be slippery when entering and exiting.